-February 4th is World Cancer Day, when associations and individuals around the planet unite to raise awareness about cancer and work to make it a worldwide health concern.
+February 4th is a World Cancer Day when associations and individuals around the planet unite to raise awareness about Cancer and work to make it a worldwide health concern.
 This awareness is essential as every year more than 8 million of the populace dies from cancer worldwide.

 According to the World Health Organization, this year the celebration will be “Taking place with the tagline ‘We can.
 I can.’, World Cancer Day 2016-2018 will explore how everyone – as a group or as an individual – can do their part to lessen the global burden of cancer.”

 However, efforts from such international organizations don’t prove completely successful as cancer is a forbidden and taboo topic in many homes.
 Victims and survivors might face discrimination and disdain from those around them.
 This all boils down to the fact that there has been no definitive cure for cancer that has been discovered or invented.

 The fact that there is no certain cure, there has been a plethora of cancer myths, untruths and wishful thinking connected to cancer care – and they all do damage.

 The following are the top 5 cancer myths that are most frustrating, almost painful, that the world needs to do away with:

 Cancer Myth 1: Diagnosis is equal to a death sentence